Seeing the Forest through the Trees: Data Leakage from Partial Transformer Gradients

 \paragraph{Evaluation Metrics.} We evaluate the efficacy of our attack using \textbf{ROUGE-1}, \textbf{ROUGE-2}, and \textbf{ROUGE-L}~\citep{rouge2004package, lhoest-etal-2021-datasets}, corresponding to unigram, bigram, and longest common sub-sequence, respectively.
 The F-scores of these metrics are reported.

-\paragraph{Attack Setup.} We adapted the open-source implementation of LAMP~\citep{balunovic2022lamp} to serve as both the basis framework and the baseline, as LAMP remains the state-of-the-art method for text reconstruction.
+\paragraph{Attack Setup.} We adapt the open-source implementation of LAMP~\citep{balunovic2022lamp} to serve as both the basis framework and the baseline, as LAMP remains the state-of-the-art method for text reconstruction.
 We employ identical hyper-parameters as LAMP for fair comparisons.
-The engineering contribution of our work is that we implemented a gradient extraction process to obtain gradient modules at varying desired granularity.
+The engineering contribution of our work is that we implemented a gradient extraction process to obtain partial gradients from modules at varying desired granularity.

-\paragraph{Defense Setup.} For defense validation, we employ DP-SGD~\citep{abadi2016deep, yousefpour2021opacus}, adjusting the noise multiplier $\sigma$ while maintaining a clipping bound $C$ as $1.0$.
+\paragraph{Defense Setup.} We employ DP-SGD~\citep{abadi2016deep, yousefpour2021opacus}, adjusting the noise multiplier $\sigma$ while maintaining a clipping bound $C$ as $1.0$.
 To assess noise effects, we train a BERT$_{\text{BASE}}$ model on the \textbf{SST-2} dataset for 2 epochs, evaluating utility changes with the F1-score and MCC~\citep{matthews1975comparison,chicco2020advantages}.
-Attacks are conducted under the same settings.
-We explore noise multipliers from 0.01 to 0.5, and set the delta $\delta$ to $2 \times 10^{-5}$.~\footnote{$\delta$ is recommended to be smaller than $1/|D|$~\citep{abadi2016deep}, where $|D|$ is the dataset size.}
+We set the delta $\delta$ to $2 \times 10^{-5}$, and explore noise multipliers from 0.01 to 0.5.\footnote{$\delta$ is recommended to be smaller than $1/|D|$~\citep{abadi2016deep}, where $|D|$ is the dataset size.}